odtu/EE463/Hardware-Project/README.md

 - **Karma Bonus:** This bonus will be awarded to one person who helps most to everyone during the project period.
 This bonus will be awarded by the results of anonymous voting in the demo day.

 ### Teams:
-Teams I am aware so far:
+Teams I am aware so far

 Please let me know your teams and GitHub repos if it is not listed below:

 ### Frequently Asked Questions

+- Do I need to buy all the components?

+No, we will provide some mostly used components, but not all of them.
+Plase check the [available component list](https://github.com/odtu/ee463/blob/master/Hardware-Project/components.md).

 - Can I use the lab before demo day?